zneb97/DSA-17/sorting/day02/README.md

 ### Sort numbers between -100 and 100.

-You are given an array of non-negative integers between [-100, 100], inclusive.
+You are given an array of integers in the range [-100, 100], inclusive.
 Write a function to sort them as quickly as possible.
 Feel free to use code you've already written.

 ### Sort array of `String`s